jimmie585/jimmie585/README.md

 Hi, I’m James Ndungu — welcome to my GitHub!

-I’m an aspiring Data Scientist and passionate Data Analyst currently completing my Diploma in Data Science and Analytics at Zetech University.
+I’m an aspiring Data Scientist and passionate Data Analyst currently completed my Diploma in Data Science and Analytics at Zetech University.
 I enjoy working on data-driven projects that uncover insights and support better decision-making.

 What I Do: